se-jaeger/data-imputation-paper/README.md

 git submodule update
 ```

-Then run to install jenga:
+Then run to install jenga (probably you want do this after create and activate an environment):
 ```bash
 python src/jenga/setup.py develop
 ```